microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activationcounts.md

 Location: https://reports.office.com/data/download/JDFKdf2_eJXKS034dbc7e0t__XDe
 ```

-Follow the 302 redirection and the CSV file that you download has the column headings that are listed below.
+Follow the 302 redirection and the CSV file that downloads will have the following schema.

 ```http
 HTTP/1.1 200 OK